hashicorp/consul/website/source/docs/connect/configuration.html.md

 ## Schedulers

-Consul Connect is especially useful if you are using an orchestrator like Nomad or Kubernetes, because these orchestrators can deploy thousands of services which frequently move hosts.
+Consul Connect is especially useful if you are using an orchestrator like Nomad or Kubernetes, because these orchestrators can deploy thousands of service instances which frequently move hosts.
 Sidecars for each service can be configured through these schedulers, and in some cases they can automate Consul configuration, sidecar deployment, and service registration.